-Painting as a Practice.
+Painting as a Life Practice.

 In its myriad variety of touch and form, Painting embodies and expresses Consciousness.
 This ancient and contemporary activity interweaves our awareness and reveals our inherent interbeing.

-Upcoming Online Course
+An Online 7-Week Course ~

 Between Form & Non-Form